 Perhaps you missed cues to present some of your talking points, leaving your interviewer without a full understanding of your skills.
 Your thank-you email is your chance to fill any possible gap and reinforce your fit for the job.

+Timing is everything.
 Of the factors that contribute to an effective thank-you note, the timing is perhaps the most sensitive.
-You’ll want to begin writing your email as soon as possible to ensure you have time to make it great.
+You’ll want to begin writing your email as soon as possible to ensure your email sounds genuine and you have plenty of time to make it great.

 The completed thank-you email should arrive in the interviewer’s inbox within 24 hours of the interview.
-Too much later, and you may have already been forgotten.
+This way, you once again get to demonstrate your interest in the job, while also making sure you’re remembered.
+Send it too much later, and you may have already been forgotten.

 It’s always possible that some, more traditional interviewers may appreciate receiving a thank-you note or card in the mail.
 It’s true that a mailed card may help you stand out.

-However, there’s also a chance this gesture could make you seem less responsive (takes longer) or tech-savvy.
-I would recommend sending your thanks via email in almost all cases.
+However, there’s also a chance this gesture could make you seem less responsive (it takes longer) or tech-savvy.
+We would recommend sending your thanks via email in almost all cases.
 If you are dealing with a more traditional interviewer or company, you can address this in the tone and content of your thank-you email.

 Be sure to steer clear of odd hours of the night.
 If the interviewer even manages to find your email buried in memos and junk mail, it may seem strange that you were up at 3am.

-If you can manage it, one effective strategy is to send the email around the time when the interviewer first arrives at work the next morning; your note will be front and center.
+If you can manage it, one effective strategy is to send the email around the time when the interviewer first arrives at work the next morning.
+This way, your note will be front and center.

-Subject Line: Definitely include one.
+Subject Line: Make sure you include one.
 An email with a “no subject” line comes across as lazy and is easy to ignore.
 When you create your subject line, it should be specific and attention-grabbing, but don’t try to be too creative.
 Make it clear what the email will be about by using the words “thank you” and perhaps the position title.

 Salutation: When addressing your note, keep it professional, and accurate.
 Writing down “Dear Mr./Ms./Dr. *Last Name*” is always a solid choice.
 Make sure you know exactly how the interviewer’s last name is spelled.
 (If you have multiple interviewers, send separate emails, and double-check to make sure you have correct names and emails matched up properly).